jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_network_percentagebandwidth.md

 ## Configuration

 You can configure this alarm to ignore certain values.
 For more information, see Do not alarm for certain values.
 If there are multiple network cards on the target system, right-click the gauge and select Select network card to choose which one you want to display.
-For more information, see Windows Server \| Home Page \| Select the Network Card.
+For more information, see Windows Server \| Overview page \| Select the Network Card.

 {% include links.html %}